Miami's history dates back around 10,000 years when Native American settlers lived on the banks of the Miami River.

 The development of steam power in the 19th century led tycoon Henry Flagler to build a railroad in Miami that would carry citrus fruits from the frost-free south.

 As additional land for agriculture, tourism and homes followed, so did roads, bridges and airfields.
 A real estate boom in the 1920s brought thousands to the area as cities, tourist resorts and skyscrapers sprung up.
-The population continued to grow through the Depression and the military helped to expand it further during WWII, as South Florida's mild climate attracted training centres for soldiers.
+The population continued to grow throughout the Great Depression, and the military helped to further expand it during the Second World War, as South Florida's mild climate attracted training centres for soldiers.

 Did you know?

-• Sun tan lotion was invented by Miami’s Benjamin Green in the 1940s to help protect WWII soldiers stationed in the South Pacific from the sun.
+• Suntan lotion was invented by Miami’s Benjamin Green, an airman and later a pharmacist, in the 1940s to help protect WWII soldiers stationed in the South Pacific from the sun.

 • Miami remains the only major US city to be founded by a woman - Julia Tuttle.